bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 Use case:

-* A user may publish their feed in a subset of formats: with or without CORS, twtxt.txt, Atom, CSS, JSON, prerendered HTML, txt in HTML
+* A user may publish their feed in a subset of formats: with or without CORS, twtxt.txt (manually edited), yarnd txt (with hashes), Atom, CSS, JSON, JSONP, prerendered HTML, txt in HTML
+* #incremental_updates is only possible with CORS raw txt files (and further exposed range headers?)
 * It might be feasible to host them under the same path with different file extensions
 * Users may also be #mirroring feeds of other users
 * Update the set of references everywhere after one is migrating between #backup_accounts via #forked_message_correction